robot-stefan/startup-resources/ProgramsList.md

 ### [Boomtown](https://btinnovation.com/) & [Techstars](https://www.techstars.com/) & [Y Combinator](https://ycombinator.com/)
 These are venture back start up accelerators.
 You apply and if accepted; give up a portion of the company and participate in a multiweek bootcamp with a demo day at the end.
 These programs typically provide coworking space during and for some time after.
 They also typically have a network of alumni, mentors, investors and corporate partners.
 > I went through boomtown The Farm which was hosted at Comcast in Atlanta.
 One group in my cohort was able to get a pilot with Comcast for their product.
-We toured and showed some comcast employees at their warehouses and plant.
+We toured and shadowed some Comcast employees at their warehouses and plant.

 These are beneficial, but I would suggest looking at the NFS I-Corps program before giving up equity in your company (NSF I-Corps can be more money than some of the lower funded accelerator programs).